Classified Computing (S-9)

 Information System Security Manager

-• Ensure the development, documentation, and presentation of Information System security education, awareness, and training activities for facility management, Information System personnel, users, and others, as it relates to the NISPOM requirements.
+• Ensure the development, documentation, and presentation of Information System security education, awareness, and training activities for facility management, Information System personnel, IS Users, and others, as it relates to federal requirements for classified computing.

-• Establish, document, implement, and monitor procedures and guidelines to ensure compliance with the University’s Information Security and Privacy Program and NISPOM requirements for IS.
+• Establish, document, implement, and monitor procedures and guidelines to ensure compliance with the University’s Information Security and Privacy Program and federal requirements for IS.

 • Identify and document unique local threats/vulnerabilities to Information Systems.